Robert L. Lippert: Later career

 In March 1966, Fox announced that Lippert would return to film production with Country Music.

 Lippert's association with Fox ended after 250 films with The Last Shot You Hear that began filming in 1967 but was not released until 1969.

 After stopping producing, Lippert doubled his chain of theaters from 70 to 139 and managed them until his death.

 Personal life

 In 1926, he married Ruth Robinson and they remained married until his death.
 He has a son, Robert L. Lippert Jr., and a daughter, Judith Ann.
 His son followed his father into producing and also helping manage the theater chain.
-Maury Dexter says Lippert had a mistress, Margia Dean, who he would insist appear in Lippert films.
+Maury Dexter says Lippert had a mistress, Margia Dean, who would be cast in the company's films at Lippert's insistence.

 Death

 Lippert died of a heart attack, his second, at home in Alameda, California on November 16, 1976.
 His cremated remains were interred at the Woodlawn Memorial Park Cemetery in Colma, California.